Acrto3Hil3/FRT-GYM-Project/README.md

-# ⚠️ ### *Note: This portfolio made for the purpose of FRT Project submition.
-So, I am not providing any services related to web or designs.
+### ⚠️ *Note: This Website is made for the purpose of FRT Project submition.
+So, it does contains any backend part and store or fetch data from the server side

 # Skills Require :
 1.HTML : HTML is first step to create any web project.